 A Dutch law (Uitvoeringswet Algemene Verordening Gegevensbescherming, UAVG) that ensures the GDPR is applied correctly.
 This Implementing Act supplements the GDPR and also carries forward elements from its predecessor legislation, the Dutch Personal Data Protection Act (Wet Bescherming Persoonsgegevens, WBP).

 Dutch Data Protection Authority

-The national regulator tasked with information privacy.
+The national regulator tasked with supervision and regulation on privacy.
 If you think that CCV is wrongfully processing your personal data or is not processing them correctly, and you are unable to reach agreement with us, you can get the Dutch Data Protection Authority involved.

-The Financial Supervision Act (Wet Financieel Toezicht, WFT) is a Dutch law that ensures financial markets operate effectively and safeguards the stability of the financial system.
+The Financial Supervision Act (or Act on Financial Supervision) (Wet op het Financieel Toezicht, WFT) is a Dutch law that ensures financial markets operate effectively and safeguards the stability of the financial system.
 It also protects consumers and businesses against bankruptcy or objectionable actions by financial institutions.

 A Dutch law (Wet ter voorkoming van Witwassen en Financieren van Terrorisme, WWFT) aimed at preventing companies from becoming involved, either knowingly or inadvertently, in money laundering or the financing of terrorist activities.

 The Dutch regulator on the behaviour of financial institutions in the financial markets.

 A Dutch law (Telecommunicatiewet, TW) safeguarding the security of online networks (among other matters), and addressing consumer and privacy protection.